jdalonsos/jdalonsos/README.md

 # Project

+## Time series Forecasting with Machine Learning

+"This is part of my research work at Orange.
+I used libraries for feature extraction such as tsfresh, Catch22, ROCKET, and TSFEL to forecast time series of multiple frequencies as a supervised machine learning task.
+During the process, I provided insights into the dependency between lags, the most effective libraries and features, and suitable prediction methods.

 ## Surf Dashboard: Real-Time Sea Conditions for Surfers

 This project extracts real-time surf data from Surf-Report using Python web scraping techniques and visualizes the ideal surf conditions through an interactive dashboard built with R (Flexdashboard).
 It provides: